REGENERATIVE HAIR LOSS CLINIC & MUSCULOSKELETAL INJECTION THERAPY UK

 UNDERSTANDING HAIR LOSS

-Platelet-rich plasma (PRP) is a very popular biological treatment, consisting of a portion of its own plasma with a very high concentration of platelets.
-It is these platelets that are very specialised cells that are highly enriched with several important growth factors, and many other plasma proteins, crucial in tissue repair and regeneration.
+PRP therapy is a very popular biological treatment, consisting of a portion of its own plasma with a very high concentration of platelets.
+It is these platelets that are very specialised cells that are highly enriched with several important growth factors, and many other plasma proteins, crucial in tissue stimulation, repair and regeneration.

 It is now very well established that PRP treatment is a very successful treatment of hair loss, specifically hair folliculogenesis (hair follicle stimulation) and hair cycling.
 Growth factors bind to receptors of hair follicles to activate the various biological pathways, needed for hair growth success.
 Furthermore, many of these growth factors such as VEGF, EGF, hepatocyte growth factor, fibroblast growth factor, and IGF-1, have angiogenic (new blood vessel) potential and can increase blood vessels around hair follicles, ultimately providing more life nutrition.
 Our hair loss treatment in Birmingham and Solihull has consisted primarily of regenerative treatments to stimulate hair follicles biologically, along with complementary treatments like minoxidil and finasteride.